 - Face-to-face interactions follow online self-studies, or vice versa, thus optimizing and reinforcing the unique benefits of each.

-- Knowledge gained in the real and digital worlds allow you to develop your critical thinking and problem-solving skills in the specialized subject area.
+- Knowledge gained in the real and digital worlds allows you to develop your critical thinking and problem-solving skills in the specialized subject area.

 - Incorporating multiple learning channels and multimedia allow you to access large amounts of information in a variety of ways, such as videos, podcasts, and more—and you can dive deeper into a topic or review a difficult one on your own time whenever you wish.